 The Role of a Decoupling, Inductance, and Resistance in a PDN

 You might want to add one of these components to your decoupling network

 In a previous article, we looked at the role of decoupling capacitors, as well as the difference between decoupling and bypassing.
-A decoupling capacitor provides the same functions as a bypass capacitor, but it also provides another important function in that it compensates changes in the ground potential as an IC switches.
+A decoupling capacitor, sometimes called a RF decoupling capacitor, provides the same functions as a bypass capacitor, but it also provides another important function in that it compensates changes in the ground potential as an IC switches.

 There is another important point involved in designing your PDN to ensure power integrity.
 This is the role of inductance when designing your PDN.
-In high speed designs (which is every design nowadays), the decoupling network is generally purely capacitive, until you start looking at sufficiently high frequencies.
+In high speed designs (which is every design nowadays), the decoupling circuit is generally purely capacitive, until you start looking at sufficiently high frequencies.
 Now there is inductance that can produce a large transient response in the PDN.
 This brings up two questions:

 The Goal of a PDN Decoupling Network

 Designing a decoupling network is not a simple task.
-With lower frequency circuits, using a decoupling capacitor was sufficient for decoupling.
+With lower frequency circuits, using a RF decoupling capacitor was sufficient for decoupling.
 The self-resonance frequency of many smaller capacitors was still somewhat higher than the knee frequency for many logic families, thus it would be difficult to drive a power bus to resonance during switching.
 Furthermore, decoupling capacitors would also act as a bypass capacitor to compensate potential changes as ICs switched.